EreckGordon/angular-universal-pwa-starter/README.md

 	- ~delete account:~
 		- ~make sure to clean up all login providers when deleting account.~
 			- ~delete providers~
 			- ~unauthorize account from provider permissions~
 - ~recaptchas everywhere that you can sign in or create account. missing in a few areas:~
 	- ~social sign in page~
 	- ~social link page~
 	- ~username/password link page~
-- frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.

-- SEO Stuff:
+- ~SEO Stuff:~
 	- ~remove keywords (useless apparently)~
 	- ~add og:~
 	- ~add twitter:~
 	- ~add itemprop (schema.org)~
-    - read up on json-ld to determine what properties it requires
+    - ~read up on json-ld to determine what properties it requires~

+- frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.

 - eventually i would like to wipe out home page to make it a blank canvas
 	- original motivation was to test the server functions quick and dirty. they now have proper angular components that uses the functions